 SEE ALSO: Delsey Helium Aero Full Review

-This is definitely one of the best and most durable softside suitcases you can get.
-It’s made from nylon, which is a very popular material for sturdy luggage.
-Nylon has excellent tear resistance, and it is also water resistant, which is why it’s so popular.
+The Samsonite Solyte DLX is definitely one of the best and most durable soft side suitcases you can get.
+It’s made from 100% rugged polyester weave, which is a very popular material for sturdy soft luggage.
+It has excellent tear resistance, and it is also water-resistant, which is why it’s so popular.

-The Mightlight suitcases are available in three sizes, they feature spinner wheels and all of them have expandable capacity.
+Samsonite Solyte DLX suitcases are available in three sizes, they feature spinner wheels and all of them have the expandable capacity.

 Travelpro is a brand that manufactures luggage for airline employees.
 If it’s good enough for them, then it’s good enough for you, right?